Jackson-Dana/Data_projects_TripleTen/06-machine_learning_churn_reduction/README.md

 1. Loaded the data and checked that the data is free of issues — there is no missing data, extreme values, and so on.
 2. Analyzed the data for class imbalances, needed information, useless information, and any opportunities for feature engineering.
 3. Implemented one hot encoding and created new columns based on `EndDate`.
-If this ‘EndDate’ column had values, it meant the customer had left the company, creating an opportunity for target prediction from this data.
+If this `EndDate` column had values, it meant the customer had left the company, creating an opportunity for target prediction from this data.
 4. Researched seasonality of data more closely.
 5. Trained several different models to find the most successful one.
 The primary metric being AUC-ROC and the additional one being accuracy.
 Machine learning models included Logistic Regression, RandomForestClassifier, GradientBoosting, and MLPClassifier.
 6. Performed hyperparameter tuning and regularization of the best model after feature selection.